jsantorek/steamdeck-gw2-layout/README.md

 ### Note: Non steam installation
 There is a way to make layout work with non-steam installation of the game - for example in countries where the game is not being distributed through Steam.
 This will require substitution of appid: `1284210`, with whatever name you've given the game locally.
 Assuming the name is "Guild Wars 2", layout address becomes `steam://controllerconfig/Guild%20Wars%202/3139116388/` and proton prefix directory becomes something random that you will need to determine.

+### Note: Non english language
+For non english game language file name of directory where input bindings are saved might be different.
+For french its reportedly `inputsbind`, which would make the relative path to proton prefix root `/pfx/drive_c/users/steamuser/Documents/Guild Wars 2/inputsbind/SteamDeck Simple.xml`.
+You can determine this by first going through process of exporting your current controls in game, and only later moving the xml to already existing directory, beside the other file.

 # Overview
 Joysticks are most self-explanatory and intuitive.
 When starting a new game on a modern system, player should expect left one to move character around and right one to operate camera - which is exactly what happens.